By Mark Piatt

 White sage has been important to the indigenous peoples of California and Mexico for thousands of years because of its medicinal and ceremonial properties.

-Unfortunately, White sage is almost entirely harvested from the wild in a small area.
-Sustainable farming of white sage is currently not taking place.
+Unfortunately, sage is almost entirely harvested from the wild in a small area.
+Sustainable farming of sage is currently not taking place.

-The remaining populations are now threatened by overharvesting and climate change which has resulted in drought and wildfires where the plant naturally grows.
+The remaining populations of white sage are now threatened by overharvesting and climate change which has resulted in drought and wildfires where the plant naturally grows.

 Because of these issues, please consider your white sage as very sacred and treat it with respect.
 Only burn the smallest amount to achieve your goals.